ephsarah/ephsarah.github.io/_posts/2019-12-02-project-report.md

 Here is a photo when I alligator clipped the star snap feature.
 This photo was taken before I broke apart my board.
 This stage was important to make sure my code worked and that the light sensor and snap/button behaved appropriately.

-*I alligator prototyped the whole project in class on the Monday before Thanksgiving break (with all pieces separated, and lots of clips!) but can't find the photo I took!!
+*I alligator prototyped the whole project in class on the Tuesday before Thanksgiving break (with all pieces separated, and lots of clips!) but can't find the photo I took!!*

 **5. Photo of at least 3 stages of your working project (or video)**